cited/JRI-Publisher/README.md

 # About

-JRI Publisher is a Webmin module that installs, configures, and manages Tomcat, Java, and JasperReportsIntegration
+Jasper Publisher is a Webmin module that installs, configures, and manages Tomcat, Java, and JasperReportsIntegration

 It also provides Publishing, Scheduling, Email Templates, and Report Management.